9 things that annoy voice over casting directors

 9. And finally, my favourite: rudeness, arrogance, smugness, not listening, interrupting...
 In short, a stinking attitude.
 There's a fine line between self-confidence and diva behaviour - you, me, everyone loves to hate divas.
 And on this subject, I heartily encourage you to read my article 20 Tips To Get Ahead In Voice Over.

-Thank you for reading this article and if you've found it interesting, don't forget to share it with your voice over friends and colleagues.
-And remember to subscribe to this blog to be notified when I publish a new article!
+Thank you for reading this article and if you found it interesting, please share it with your friends and voiceover colleagues on your social networks!

-Feel free to share your experience here and leave your comments, suggestions or questions.
-Don't hold back, I'll do my best to answer them.
+I invite you to share your experience here and to leave your comments, suggestions or questions.
+I'll do my best to answer them.